Stan Prentice: Retirement and Coaching

 Prentice had decided to retire following the 1935 season.
-He was named to play in the May 23 game for Richmond but did not take the field.
+He was named to play in the 23 May game for Richmond but did not take the field.
 Then in 1937 he was involved in an exhibition match between a Ponsonby XIII and a Huntly side in Swanson, West Auckland.
 He captained the Ponsonby side to a 13 to 2 win.

 In 1938 Prentice was chosen to coach the Mount Albert United senior side with Tom Haddon as selector.
+On 30 July he took part in their exhibition match against Bay of Plenty in Rotorua which they won 29-9.
 He was their coach again in 1939 when they went on to win their inaugural Fox Memorial title.
 They also won the Stormont Shield trophy.
 He was also appointed the Auckland manager and coach in August for their fixture with South Auckland.
+He also coached the Auckland Pākehā team in their two matches with Auckland Māori and coached the same side in two more matches against the same opponent in 1940.

 In both 1940 and 1941 he played for veteran teams in charity matches.
 In 1940 he represented the Auckland Veterans against the South Auckland Veterans in the final match of the season at Carlaw Park.
 The Auckland side was dubbed the ‘All Golds’ and he captained them to a 31–18 win.
 At the end of the game Prentice was presented with the Les Lees Challenge Cup.
 He played in the same fixture again in August 1941 though this time the match was played in Huntly with proceeds going to the local patriotic funds as World War 2 was well underway by this point.
 Then he was chosen in an N.Z.R.L.
-Old Boys side to take on South Auckland on September 27.
+Old Boys side to take on South Auckland on 27 September.
 That season he had been appointed the Auckland representative selector along with Bill Cloke and A.J.
 McGregor.
 The same three were appointed Auckland selectors again in 1942.
 Prentice was again appointed coach of the Auckland side in 1948.

 Personal life

-His mother, Helen, passed away suddenly at home at 68 Summer Street, Ponsonby aged 67 on January 14, 1924 and was buried at Hillsborough Cemetery, Hillsborough.
+His mother, Helen, died suddenly at home at 68 Summer Street, Ponsonby aged 67 on 14 January 1924, and was buried at Hillsborough Cemetery, Hillsborough.
 According to the 1925 Electoral Roll, Prentice was working as a driver and living at 68 Summer Street in Ponsonby.

-In 1931 on June 17, Prentice married Alice Matilda McCready (known as “Lallie”).
-Stan Prentice died whilst living in Māngere on December 31, 1982, aged 79 and was buried on January 5, 1983.
+On 17 June 1931 Prentice married Alice Matilda McCready (known as “Lallie”).
+Stan Prentice died, whilst living in Māngere, on 31 December 1982, aged 79 and was buried on 5 January 1983.